 Pets During Arrival and Dismissal

 Beaverton’s general policy states that animals are not allowed in school or on school property.
 Especially important: Dogs are never allowed on school property during the school day.
 Please do not walk dogs on school property where children are present during arrival or dismissal times.
-Avoid the playground, covered area, and the entrances to the school.
 (Exceptions will be made for trained guide animals for legitimate purposes.)